homophobe/private/README.md

-**Project Bye**
+**project bye**

-Probably going to update when I get bored of this landing page
+probably going to update when I get bored of this landing page

 ,--,